voteview/Rvoteview/README.md

 Rvoteview
 =========

 **WARNING: This package is under construction.
 The server and database are currently being revamped.
-Not all features work, so please limit usage to the simple kind of examples you see below.
-Also, please limit the number of roll calls you request at a time and be prepared for queries to break or behave strangely.**
+Some features may break. please limit the number of roll calls you request at a time and be prepared for queries to break or behave strangely.**

 This is a package that enables you to query the Voteview database for roll calls and work with data frames or a `pscl` `rollcall` object.